cityresearch/map673/module-03/lesson-03.md

 ![Slider widget built from the HTML5 input range](lesson-03-graphics/slider-widget.png)
 **Figure 10.** Slider widget built from the HTML5 input range.

 We'll encapsulate the code we write to create this UI element within a single function.
 We can name this function `createSliderUI()` (or something like that).
 We'll also need to call this function, obviously.
-A good place to call this function is where we're calling the functions to draw initially the map and the legend (i.e., to make sure we're only calling this function once).
+A good place to call this function is where we're calling the functions to initially draw the map and the legend (i.e., to make sure we're only calling this function once).

 We actually use the same HTML element, the `input` element, as we used for the dropdown ([https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input)).
-Like with the dropdown form element we built in Module 02, we'll create this HTML element within the DOM by directly writing it within the HTML (rather than creating the element dynamically with the JavaScript).
+Like with the dropdown form element we built in Module 02, we'll begin by creating this HTML element within the DOM by directly writing it within the HTML (rather than creating the element dynamically with the JavaScript).

 We're going to give it a different type attribute value though, a recent additional to the HTML5 specification known as `range` (see the section under [Sliders](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms/The_native_form_widgets) here).

-We also write several other attributes into the input element when we write it with the HTML.
+We also write several other attributes into this this input element when we write it with the HTML.
 In this example, we're essentially hard-coding these values in so they correspond with our data.
 We know, looking at our CSV data, that we want to slide from an initial minimum value of 2001 to a maximum value of 2013.
 We also know we have data attributes for every year (i.e., whole integer) between these years, so we want the increment level to be one.
 We encode these values into the input element using the attributes `min`, `max`, `value` (which sets the initial slider widget position when the element loads in the DOM), and `step`.

-Note that if our data were, say decennially census data, we could make the `step` attribute value 10 and the slider would register changes in values of 10 with each step.
+Note that if our data were, say decennially census data, we could make the `step` attribute value 10 and the slider would register change in values of 10 with each step.
 We want to place this HTML code up within the `<body>` tags, either above or beneath our `<div id="map"></div>` element (since we'll be dynamically placing it on the map, it doesn't really matter where in relation to this element the code is written within the HTML).

 ```html
 <div id="map"></div>